QubesOS/qubes-doc/common-tasks/software-update-vm.md

 ### Technical details

 1. Updates proxy: It is running as "qubes-yum-proxy" service.
-Startup script of this service setup firewall rule to intercept proxy traffic:
+Startup script of this service sets up the firewall rule to intercept proxy traffic:

     ~~~
     iptables -t nat -A PR-QBS-SERVICES -d 10.137.255.254/32 -i vif+ -p tcp -m tcp --dport 8082 -j REDIRECT
     ~~~

-1. VM using the proxy service Startup script (qubes-misc-post service) configure yum using /etc/yum.conf.d/qubes-proxy.conf file.
+1. VM using the proxy service Startup script (qubes-misc-post service) configures yum using /etc/yum.conf.d/qubes-proxy.conf file.
 It can either contain

     ~~~
     proxy=http://10.137.255.254:8082/